umbibio/mathbiolab-website/docs/contact/index.md

 ## For Prospective Students

 We are always looking for motivated graduate and undergraduate students to join our lab.
-If you are interested in our research and would like to explore opportunities, please contact Professor [Last Name] with the following information:
+If you are interested in our research and would like to explore opportunities, please contact Professor Kourosh Zarringhalam directly.
+We encourage you to submit a cover letter with the following information:

 1. Your CV or resume
 2. A brief statement of your research interests and why you are interested in joining our lab